 Property Management Software Support - Console Instructions for PIM

-Great news!
-Data sharing between Console and Property Inspection Manager is available for PIM Premium users.
-If you are not using the latest PIM version or would like to upgrade your account to PIM Premium, contact support.
+Data sharing between Console and Property Inspection Manager is simple for PIM Premium users.
+With a single tap, users can import upcoming scheduled inspections straight into PIM.
 You can import data including Owner and Tenant details, Next Inspection Date and Lease Details (including Start and End Dates).

 These instructions have been confirmed to be working in Console and v6.* and v7.*.

 Importing from Console into PIM involves an initial First Time Set Up then three stages;

 (2) Upload the file (CSV) to your PIM online account.

 (3) Import files into PIM on the iPad.

 First Time Set Up (You only need to do this once)

 If using Console with PIM for the first time, you will need to set up your Console Report Files and Inspection Views.
 If you have already done this before, jump to the next stage of Exporting properties